rgrove/textual-sulaco/README.md

 Sulaco Textual Style
 ====================

-Sulaco is a dark theme for the Textual IRC client.
+Sulaco is a dark theme for the [Textual IRC client](https://www.codeux.com/textual/).
 It looks nice.

-It works well with Textual 5.
+**Note:** As of Textual 7.0.4, Sulaco is included with Textual as one of the default themes.
+It's now maintained there.
+The version in this repo is out of date and may not work.

 ![Screenshot](http://pie.gd/i/141030x3xzz.png)